-Mutual funds may be just the thing for you.
-But they're expensive, so if you have the slightest inclination to "do it yourself" -- and make a lot more money -- you'd better read this.
+Mutual funds may be perfect for you.
+But they're expensive, so if you have the slightest inclination to "do it yourself" -- and make a lot more money -- you better read this.

 I just want what's coming to me!

 With the possible exception of local property taxes, no mechanism known to man picks your pocket more efficiently than the U.S. mutual fund industry.
 And yes, that includes the dreaded IRS.

 How so?
 Well, Uncle Sam takes a piece of every penny you earn, and that's bad.
 But your mutual fund manager is worse.
 He's not content with his cut of what your money earns each year (we'll assume for now that he actually makes you money).
 No, your fund manager wants more -- much more.

 When I tell you how much more, you may not believe it.
 So I'll warm you up with a quick example.

 The year is 1990.
 The economy is stagnant, Saddam Hussein is rattling his saber, and President Bush the First assures us that "this will not stand."
 You just dumped 10 grand into the greatest mutual fund in the history of the world.

 That's because your fund manager doesn't buy the gloom and doom, and he doesn't buy diversification.
 He buys technology.
 Your fund manager rolls the dice on just three stocks: Microsoft

 You hit paydirt!
 Now it's New Year's Day 2000, and just look at what's become of your $10,000 stake before expenses:

 - Microsoft: $313,395